sourceryinstitute/OpenCoarrays/INSTALL.md

 contains dozens of other open-source software packages that support software development in modern Fortran.
 See the [download and installation instructions] for a partial list of the included packages.

+Alternatively, if you desire to use OpenCoarrays under Cygwin, please submit a feature request via our [Issues] page.

 <a name="linux">
 ### Linux ###